Beeville, Texas: Art museum

 The Beeville Art Museum is a teaching museum, relying on traveling exhibitions.
-It is housed in the Esther Barnhart House.
-The house was built in 1910 by the R.L.
-Hodges family and occupied by their descendants until 1975.
-In 1981, the Hodges house and adjacent acreage were purchased by Dr. Joe Barnhart of Houston.
-He named the house the Esther Barnhart House in honor of his mother.
-He then developed the land into a park for the community.
-He named the park the Joe Barnhart Park in honor of his father.
+It is in the Esther Barnhart House.
+The house was built in 1910 by the R. L. Hodges family and occupied by their descendants until 1975.
+In 1981, the Hodges House and adjacent acreage were purchased by Joe Barnhart of Houston.
+He named the house the Esther Barnhart House, after his mother, and developed the land into a community park, named the Joe Barnhart Park after his father.